layershift/enscale-docs/pages/04.account-and-billing/04.trial-account/02.quickstart-app/docs.10.md

 ### How to complete the Quickstart app?

-The steps provided below are specifically for the demo app, but at the end of each step there's a link to additional documentation about the features used in case you want to find out more about them.
+The steps provided below are specifically for the Quickstart app, but at the end of each step there's a link to additional documentation about the features used in case you want to find out more about them.

 ##### Step 1